frenetic-lang/tutorials/09-NCMonitoring.md

  {*} => [Output AllPorts]
 ```

-As you can see from the latter two rules, NetCore is less efficient
+As you can see from the latter two rules, Frenetic is less efficient
 (in terms of switch rule space used) than a
 human programmer.
 (But not for long, we hope!)
 Nevertheless, this should look
 very similar to the flow table you programmed.